eliasmagn/QloApps_LIKK/concept.md

 1. **Timeline interaction upgrades** *(complete)* – drag-and-drop reallocation on the admin timeline now blocks conflicts against disabled rooms and occupancy limits, and powers the new REST endpoints.
 2. **Inquiry workflow foundations** *(complete)* – the dedicated Inquiry model, Kanban board, reminders and mail notes replace cart-driven scaffolding in the back office; notes can optionally email guests for a documented audit trail.
 3. **Resource taxonomy groundwork** – model `resource_kind`, capacity descriptors and amenities on rooms, ateliers and gastronomy spaces to unlock richer storytelling and reporting.
+Detailed deliverables and data models now live in [`docs/blueprints/resource-taxonomy.md`](docs/blueprints/resource-taxonomy.md).
 4. **Frontend storytelling** – refactor offer pages to present curated narratives, availability cues and inquiry entry points instead of commodity pricing widgets.
+Copy strategy, media pairing and availability cues will be coordinated with the taxonomy work so the front office can reuse the same metadata without bespoke duplication.
+5. **Rate plans & packages** – layer configurable plans (BAR, corporate, residency programmes) and bundled offers for ateliers/catering as described in [`docs/blueprints/rate-plans-packages.md`](docs/blueprints/rate-plans-packages.md) to keep quoting grounded in a consistent rule set.
+6. **Operations automation** – bootstrap housekeeping, maintenance, notification and export scaffolding according to [`docs/blueprints/operations-automation.md`](docs/blueprints/operations-automation.md) so staff tooling evolves alongside the taxonomy changes.

+These additions extend the original near-term plan without changing the underlying principle: resource clarity first, then progressive automation that remains transparent to staff.

 ## Longer-Term Ideas
 - Replace leftover commerce terminology in the database schema and UI strings.